70°F

 ‘We’re looking for systemic relief’

-Aura Harris, who is a plaintiff on the lawsuit alongside Mitchell Harris’ mother, 89-year-old Georgia Pertiller, said that getting to the point of filing the complaint was difficult, in part due to a lack of information.
+Aura Harris, who is a plaintiff on the lawsuit alongside Mitchell Harris’ mother, 89-year-old Georgia Pertiller, said that getting to the point of filing the complaint was difficult, in part because of a lack of information.
 “I’m a pretty stubborn person, and I was ready to give up,” she said.

 She worries about other families that may lack the resources, knowledge or stamina to file similar complaints.
 “How many families are out there that can’t come forward?”
 Aura Harris asked.